Vander05/ITSCM-180/README.md

-# This is hte Repo for ITSCM 180.
+# This is the Repo for ITSCM 180.